 About Me

 I've been writing since I knew how.
-When I was in third grade, I would write poems and short stories and my classmates would stay inside during recess to read them.
-And actually, if I think about it, I've been telling stories even longer than that.
-When I was even younger, my grandmother and I would tell stories out loud.
+When I was in third grade, I wrote poems and short stories that my classmates would stay inside during recess and read.
+When I was even younger, my grandmother and I told stories out loud.
 There was a family of fish that had all kinds of undersea adventures.
 (Their names were Lake, Pond, and River.
 Because I was a deeply creative four-year-old.)

-When I'm not fully immersed in a production, a new play script, or a book manuscript, you might find me spending time with my incredibly supportive husband, Chris.
-We like to spend our evenings (the ones when I'm not in rehearsal anyway) laughing, cooking, taking walks, playing board games, or reading novels together.
+And here's the quirky personal bit that people expect when they read these things: When I'm not fully immersed in telling new and exciting stories, you'll probably find me spending time with my incredibly supportive husband, Chris.
+We and our two dogs like to spend our evenings laughing, taking walks, playing board games, hosting dinners, or reading novels together.

 “The writers life and work are not a gift to mankind; they are its necessity.”